Important Registration & Attendance Information

 - Ufood Grill

 Need a Place to Study?

 At Liberty University, we understand that needing a study place to complete assignments is a necessity.
 Listed below are the available study options where you and your classmates can go to work on projects, have quiet study time, and a place to relax.

 Visit the university’s Commuter Lounge.
 The Office of Student Life hosts commuter, graduate and online students in this beautiful and comfortable space.
-Stop by and enjoy cup of coffee on us or meet other students!
+Stop by and enjoy a cup of coffee on us and meet other students!